nsarode/popular_gene_prok/README.md

 | 2759	| 131567	| Eukaryote |
 | 10239	| 1	| Viruses |
 | 12884	| 1	| Viriods |

+We need to determine the superkindgdom (and classification) of individual taxid's in the list to identify and separate bacteria (and move on to other prokaryotes later).
+[NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) is a fine resource when you have few taxa to search for.
+But for our purposes, this is not feasible !

+### Sqlite to the rescue !

+I had faced this issue before and had created a handy R script to create a database using NCBI's taxonomy files !
+I could try to re-write the script in python, but chose not to waste time on it <sup>**</sup>.
+The scripts and relevant instructions to create the database are [here](NCBI_tax_sqliteDb/)

+<sup>**</sup> There are multiple perfectly good modules/packages that can give you NCBI taxonomy information from taxid (for e.g. [ETE toolkit](http://etetoolkit.org/) is an excellent package).
+But I wrote the script to create the database at a time when (a) there were not many packages available; (b) I was learning R and thought learning both R and sqlite in a script won't be a bad practice.

+### Take-off to Jupyter :rocket:

+With the database created, all we have to do is query the database and begin !